Install Ollama

 winget install --id=Ollama.Ollama -e

-After install, Ollama runs as a tray app and starts the daemon automatically.
+After install, Ollama lives in the tray and starts the daemon for you.

 Pull and run a model

-Start with a small model that fits in 8 GB of RAM:
+Start small.
+This one fits in 8 GB of RAM:

 # pull and chat with llama 3.2 3b